Killing of Ronald Greene: Lawsuit, investigation, and resistance to charges against officers

 DeMoss was arrested in February 2021 for using excessive force in a May 2020 arrest of another motorist.
 An internal investigation concluded that when the motorist had surrendered face-down on the ground, DeMoss attacked him with a knee strike and a slap, and then DeMoss turned off his own body camera.
 The investigation also determined that the motorist never resisted arrest, despite the troopers' report that he was resisting and trying to flee.
 The motorist's arrest "bears a strong resemblance" to Greene's, described the Associated Press.
 In late May 2021, the department made public their plans to fire DeMoss.
 In June 2021, DeMoss was fired.

-The Federal Bureau of Investigation, the Justice Department Civil Rights Division, and the US Attorney for the Western District of Louisiana have opened a criminal investigation into Greene's death.
+The Federal Bureau of Investigation, the Justice Department Civil Rights Division, and the US Attorney for the Western District of Louisiana have opened a criminal investigation into Greene's killing.
 Marc Morial of the National Urban League and Judy Reese Morse of the Urban League of Louisiana sent a letter to the Justice Department, requesting that the investigation be broadened to examine the Louisiana State Police as a whole.

 On June 30, 2021, the Lafayette Daily Advertiser reported that investigators from the Louisiana State Police were prevented from recommending prosecution of any of the involved officers by the senior state police leadership, including the superintendent, Col. Kevin Reeves, and Chief of Staff Bob Brown.
 Federal investigations were unaffected.
 Reeves was quoted by investigators as saying Greene's arrest was "awful but lawful."

 An investigator also described an earlier May 17, 2019 meeting of investigators with department leaders including Monroe-based Troop F Commander John Peters that "became very heated," where they were told they would have "issues with patrol" if they arrested Hollingsworth for aggravated assault and for turning off his bodycam during the arrest.

+On May 12, 2026, Louisiana officials entered into a settlement to pay $4.85 million to the Greene's family.